 When creating a container, it is recommended that you set the access level to private, so only users or accounts that can provide the required authentication information can read or write the blobs in the container.

 For SQL Server databases on an instance of SQL Server running in a Windows Azure Virtual Machine, use a storage account in the same region as the virtual machine to avoid data transfer costs between regions.
 Using the same region also ensures optimal performance for backup and restore operations.

 Failed backup activity can result in an invalid backup file.
 We recommend periodic identification of failed backups and deleting the blob files.
 For more information, see Deleting Backup Blob Files with Active Leases

 WITH COMPRESSIONoption during backup can minimize your storage costs and storage transaction costs.
 It can also decrease the time taken to complete the backup process.

 BLOCKSIZEarguments as reccomended at SQL Server Backup to URL.

 The SQL Server backup operation uses multiple threads to optimize data transfer to Windows Azure Blob storage services.
 However the performance depends on various factors, such as ISV bandwidth and size of the database.
 If you plan to back up large databases or filegroups from an on-premise SQL Server database, it is recommended that you do some throughput testing first.
 Azure SLA for Storage has maximum processing times for blobs that you can take into consideration.

-Using the WITH COMPRESSION option as recommended in the Managing Backup section, it is very important when backing up large files.
+WITH COMPRESSIONoption as recommended in the Managing Backup section, it is very important when backing up large files.

 Troubleshooting Backup To or Restore from URL